hsqmlzno1/HATN/README.md

 # HATN

-Sorry that the code will be public in the early July since I'm prepared for PhD Qualified Examination😭.
+Sorry that the code will be public in the early July since I'm preparing for PhD Qualified Examination😭.

 Data and source code for our AAAI'18 paper "[Hierarchical Attention Transfer Network for Cross-domain Sentiment Classification](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16873/16149)"